-So, how do you know if your employee onboarding will do all this?
+So, how do you know if your onboarding will do all this?

 When your new hire arrives on Day 1, they are scared.
 And they are trying to figure out where they fit into it all.
 But your employee onboarding process shouldn’t just welcome them to your company, it should make them gungho about what you do and pumped to be a part of it.

-By the end of their onboarding process, your new hire should know what’s expected of them and be adding real value to your company as a whole.
+By the end of their onboarding process, your new hire should not only know what’s expected of them but be adding real value to your company as a whole.

 Depending on the company, this process is timed to take anywhere from a day to 2 years.
 But in most cases, a new hire is successfully onboarded in 6 months to a year.
 This depends primarily on how challenging the role is, how quickly your new hire learns, and the quality of your onboarding process.